-A student not actually on campus at the time attendance is taken may be considered in attendance for FSP purposes if the student -
+A student not actually on campus at the time attendance is taken may be considered in

 &lt;sup>50 19 TAC §129.21(i) 19 TAC §129.21(i)(3)

 - is enrolled in and attending an off-campus dual credit program course. - is participating in an activity that is approved by your local school board and is under the direction of a professional staff member of your school district or an adjunct staff member.
 The adjunct staff member must have a minimum of a bachelor's degree and be eligible for participation in the Teacher Retirement System of Texas.